-The biggest issue is the last issue.
+The biggest issue is this backstory issue.
 Ottis O’Toole’s troubled life started long before Lionheart’s grooming.
 In districts of Burlington, Ottis lost his soul.

 Ottis O’Toole was about one hundred and forty pounds of chicken shit, a shrimp, a putty-faced ‘boy wonder’ with sagging blue jeans, and a red hoodie.
 His vision blurry, his cheeks sickly pale.
 His heart pounded.
 He felt like a hunted beast in Brewington’s rural-urban jungle.
 Somebody was watching.

-“No!” said a voice from the top of the Leprechaun Bridge.
+“No,” a desperate girl’s voice hollered from the top of the Leprechaun Bridge.

 “Oh, yeah,” Ottis said, snapping out of a childlike daze, a mixture of curiosity and fear.
 His heart pounding, he turned around, facing the dangerous highway.
-Cricket, a talent agent for Lionheart Entertainment and an acquaintance, stood framed against the never-ending flow of cars.
+Cricket, a talent agent for Lionheart Entertainment and an acquaintance, stood framed against the line of rushing cars.
 She’d parked her sporty red Honda on the side of the highway, ahead of his ancient rust-bucket, and she had her four-ways on.
 She dashed out.
 He turned around again and looked down.
 She hadn’t come for him, she came to make herself into the heroine.
 Ottis would pretend she didn’t exist.
 The clouds like burnt marshmallows against the dark sky.
 The sunset on his life and his dreams.
-Everything led to a sugar-coated end; drugs had put him in a selfish trance; he blocked out the world.
+Everything led to a sugar-coated end; drugs had put him in a selfish trance; he blocked out the entire world.

 He took a leak off the bridge.
 She didn’t notice.
 Nobody cared.
 He zipped up his fly.
 Van Halen’s Jump in the back of his mind.
 Not sure if he really wanted to die, if he cared about anybody, or if he was just drugged out of his mind.
 He started singing the Mighty Mouse song in his head, imagining himself as a mouse with a cape.
 No coin to toss down the wishing well.